Principal Joe Clark who inspired film 'Lean on Me' has died

 Principal Joe Clark who inspired film ‘Lean on Me’ has diedNew

 GAINESVILLE, Fla.
 (AP) — Joe Louis Clark, the baseball bat and bullhorn-wielding principal whose unwavering commitment to his students and uncompromising disciplinary methods inspired the 1989 film “Lean on Me,” died at his Florida home on Tuesday after a long battle with an unspecified illness, his family said in statement.
 He was 82.
-His family said in a statement that Clark started teaching at a Paterson grade school in Essex County, N.J., before becoming principal of PS 6 Grammar School.
+His family saidthat Clark started teaching at a Paterson grade school in Passaic County, New Jersey, before becoming principal of PS 6 Grammar School.
 He was later appointed principal of the crime and drug-ridden Eastside High School.
 Morgan Freeman starred as Clark in the 1989 film “Lean on Me” that was loosely based on Clark’s tenure at Eastside.